 In what ways did you grow during your time at Northwestern?

 My professors cultivated an environment of learning, exploring and questioning, which is an amazing setting for growth.
 This was the epitome of my college experience—exploring which major/profession I wanted; exploring friendships and experiences; and most importantly, exploring my faith.
 It meant a lot to be able to ask questions and come to my own conclusions, all cultivated in a Christ-centered environment.

-What did you appreciate about attending NWC?
+What did you most appreciate about Northwestern’s faculty?

 My college experience and therefore my current knowledge would not be where it is without my professors at Northwestern.
 The passion each professor had for their subject instilled this love of learning inside me.
 I loved that my professors knew my name.
 Some of my most enjoyable moments were going to professors’ offices and first talking about school or projects and then just talking about life.